Aliases for CHTOP Gene

 CHTOP (Chromatin Target Of PRMT1) is a Protein Coding gene.
+Diseases associated with CHTOP include Miles-Carpenter Syndrome and Farmer's Lung.
 Among its related pathways are Gene Expression and Transport of Mature Transcript to Cytoplasm.
-GO annotations related to this gene include poly(A) RNA binding.
+An important paralog of this gene is ALYREF.

 Plays an important role in the ligand-dependent activation of estrogen receptor target genes (PubMed:19858291).
 May play a role in the silencing of fetal globin genes (PubMed:20688955).
 Recruits the 5FMC complex to ZNF148, leading to desumoylation of ZNF148 and subsequent transactivation of ZNF148 target genes (By similarity).
 Plays an important role in the tumorigenicity of glioblastoma cells.
 Binds to 5-hydroxymethylcytosine (5hmC) and associates with the methylosome complex containing PRMT1, PRMT5, MEP50 and ERH.
 The CHTOP-methylosome complex associated with 5hmC is recruited to selective sites on the chromosome, where it methylates H4R3 and activates the transcription of genes involved in glioblastomagenesis (PubMed:25284789).